Erikas-Ramanauskas/Milestone-Project-1/README.md

 1. [Bootstrap 5.3:](https://getbootstrap.com/docs/5.3/getting-started/introduction/)

-- Used Botstrap to add resposivnes to a werbsite and making sure it looks good on all screen sizes.
+- Used Bootstrap to add responses to a website and make sure it looks good on all screen sizes.

 2. [Google Fonts:](https://fonts.google.com/)